Chemotherapy for Wilms Tumors

 Most children with Wilms tumors will get chemo at some point during their treatment.
 In the United States, chemo is usually given after surgery.
 Sometimes it may be needed before surgery to shrink a tumor to make the operation possible.
 In Europe, chemo is given before surgery and continued afterward.
 In both cases, the type and amount of chemo depend on the stage and histology of the cancer.

 A combination of chemo drugs is used to treat children with Wilms tumors.
 The chemo drugs used most often are actinomycin D (dactinomycin) and vincristine.
 For tumors at more advanced stages, those with unfavorable histology, or tumors that recur (come back) after treatment, other drugs such as doxorubicin (Adriamycin), cyclophosphamide, etoposide, irinotecan, and/or carboplatin may also be used.

 These drugs are injected into a vein or into a venous access device.
 Different drugs, doses, and lengths of treatment are used, depending on the type and stage of the Wilms tumor and the child’s age.
 Most often, the drugs are given once a week for at least several months.
 They are usually given by a nurse in the doctor’s office or in the outpatient section of the hospital.
-Some children with Wilms tumors might need to stay in the hospital while they are getting chemo, but usually this is not necessary.
+Some children with Wilms tumors might need to stay in the hospital while they are getting chemo, but usually this is not needed.

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they often work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

 The side effects of chemo depend on the types and doses of drugs used, and the length of treatment.
 Possible short-term side effects can include: